 - Do not call your dog to you for negative things such as punishment, baths, or medications.
-Go get him for these things.
+Go get it for these things.

 - If your dog does not come to you at first, you may need to decrease the distance between you and your dog.
-You may also need to make the reward more valuable (squeaky toy, stinky treats) lightly tug on the leash to encourage him.
+You may also need to make the reward more valuable (squeaky toy, stinky treats) or lightly tug on the leash to encourage it.

 - It's important to show your dog that coming to you is a very positive thing.
 Remember to keep an upbeat, excited tone to your voice, no matter how frustrated you get.
 If you get too frustrated, it's better to end the training session.

-- If your dog tries to run away from you, do not run after him as this only turns it into a game.
-Try turning the game around by calling his name and running away from him.
-He may then run after you in play.
-If so, reward him with praise when he gets to you.
+- If your dog tries to run away from you, do not run after it, as this only turns training into a game.
+Try turning the game around by calling its name and running away from it.
+Your dog may then run after you in play.
+If so, reward it with praise when it gets to you.

 - Once your dog has mastered this basic recall, move on to teach it an emergency recall, which is to be used in very dire situations.